What Is ArtistYear?

 NATIONAL SERVICE FOR CITIZEN-ARTISTS.

-ArtistYear is the first national AmeriCorps organization that enables artists to dedicate themselves to a year of service to their country.
+ArtistYear is the first national AmeriCorps program for artists to dedicate themselves to a year of service to our country.

 OPPORTUNITIES & CHALLENGES.

 ArtistYear is an organization born out of the traditions of service, creative excellence and expression, and obligation toward our fellow citizens.

 Despite the proven socio-emotional benefits of arts education for low-income youth, there is an “Arts Opportunity Gap” across the US.

 Yet there are about 1 million higher-education arts graduates across artistic disciplines entering the work field annually; many find that their training, workforce skills, and desire to creatively contribute to communities does not align easily to the constantly shifting cultural sector.

 ArtistYear has leveraged lessons learned from a range of national-service and arts education programs to marshal a corps of Teaching Artists, ArtistYear AmeriCorps Fellows, to enhance and expand arts education in Title I schools while nurturing a new generation of citizen-artists.